iridant/register_and_login/README.md

 ## TODO:
 - Add existing login session verification
+- ...
+- Hook up the backend to the frontend

 ## DONE:
 - Create a monorepo with Nx that contains a React app.